 - Renewal rates

-Based on my experience working with many domain registrars, here are the 10 best domain name registrars that are a fit for most needs.
+Based on my experience working with several brands, I’ve compiled a list of the ten best domain name registrars, all of which fit most of the above needs.

-For each, I’ll outline their key strengths, tradeoffs, and who they are the best fit for, and finish with an overview of what to think through with a domain registrar.
+I’ll outline their key strengths for each, the tradeoffs, and who they are the best fit for, and finish with an overview of what to consider before choosing a domain registrar.

-While domain names are a commodity, don’t always expect the cheapest domain registration.
+While domain names are a commodity, the best domain registration doesn’t equal the cheapest.
 There are inherent costs built into every domain registrar.
-Therefore there is a floor in pricing unless they price a domain as a loss-leader to get you in the door.
+Therefore, there is a floor in pricing unless someone prices a domain as a loss leader to get you in the door.

 What Are The Best Registrars?